The Queensland Government is committed to further developing the North West’s potential.

 1. Facilitating continued resources sector development

-Approximately $30.9 million will be dedicated to large-scale geological programs to help identify the next generation of commercial mineral deposits and support frontier gas exploration.
+Approximately $30.9 million is dedicated to large-scale geological programs to help identify the next generation of commercial mineral deposits and to support frontier gas exploration.
 Promoting the region’s potential to investors and facilitating commercial development of smaller projects, including potential common-user infrastructure, will also support resource sector development.
+The Department of Natural Resources, Mines and Energy is leading the implementation of actions under strategic priority one.

 2. Diversifying the regional economy and creating employment opportunities

 Almost $5.5 million will help diversify the regional economy and maximise economic development and job creation opportunities.
-This includes targeted support for Aboriginal and Torres Strait Islander students and other young people, and a new regional team based in Mount Isa focussed on developing a long-term economic diversification strategy as well as employment and community resilience strategies.
+This includes targeted support for Aboriginal and Torres Strait Islander students and other young people, and the development of the North West Queensland Economic Diversification Strategy.

 3. Working with businesses and the community to deliver integrated and appropriate services